Hbire21/Website-Analyzer/README.md

     $ python manage.py runserver [port number]

-## Project final Plan
+## Project Description

-New words inside the document and their meanings

-## introduction
+## Introduction

 Attackers lure an unsuspecting victim to visit malicious websites and they steal important credentials from the victim or install malware on the victim's machine to use it as a springboard for future exploits.
 When the victim visits a malicious website, the attack is initiated and up on finding evidences of exploitable vulnerabilities (e.g., of browser components, of browser extensions), the attack payload is executed.
 Detection mechanisms have been developed since this problem detected.
 Most people who work in the anti-malware industry are familiar with signature-based detection, where if a file is determined to be malicious, a signature is written so anti-malware programs are able to detect that file or component in the future.
 As opposed to this method W.M.A uses both rule based and signature based detection methods.

 # Functonality